-Glynn has a history of creating positive culture change and has implemented comprehensive quality management systems, achieved winery ISO9001 certification, and successfully completed a United States Federal Department of Agriculture audit while leading a Napa Valley winery.
+Glynn has a history of creating positive culture change and has implemented comprehensive quality management systems, achieved winery ISO9001 certification, and successfully completed a United States Food and Drug Administration audit while leading a Napa Valley winery.
 He has delivered several million dollar annual spending budgets in addition to multiple-phase capital investment projects.

 Glynn began winemaking in 1990 in the Napa Valley, first at Domaine Chandon, then at Beringer Vineyards.
 To further understand the wines of Burgundy, he interned at Domaine Dujac, Domaine de L’Arlot, and Domaine Bouchard Père et Fils, the later supported by the Confrérie des Chevaliers du Tastevin Foundation.

 He is a member of the American Society of Enology and Viticulture, a past board member of the Napa Valley Wine Technical Group, a member of the Napa Valley Grape Growers, and a member of the Sonoma Valley Vintners and Growers Alliance.